edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

     Check your query string caching configuration by reviewing your rules to check whether the:

     -   [Cache Key Query String feature (cache_key_query_string)](/guides/performance/rules/features#cache-key-query-string) has been defined.
-It should not be set to `Exclude All` or include [image optimization query string parameter(s)](#query-string-parameters).
+It should not include [image optimization query string parameter(s)](#query-string-parameters) or be set to `Exclude All`.
     -   [Rewrite Cache Key feature (cache_key_rewrite)](/guides/performance/rules/features#rewrite-cache-key) has been defined.
 The destination for this feature should not include image optimization query string parameter(s).

-2. Create or modify a rule that identifies the set of images that will be optimized.
+2. Create or modify a rule that enables the [Optimize Images feature (optimize_images)](/guides/performance/rules/features#optimize-images) for the desired images.

     <Callout type="info">

       {{ PRODUCT }} removes the `Accept-Encoding` header from all requests that it processes.
-If you use this header to compress content, then it is important that you configure this rule to only apply to images that will be processed by {{ PRODUCT }}.
+If you use this header to compress content, then it is critical that you configure this rule to only apply to images that will be processed by {{ PRODUCT }}.

     </Callout>